sumairq/css-experiments/README.md

 Make sure you have a modern web browser installed to view and test the CSS experiments.

 ## Usage
-Each experiment is organized into its own directory with a descriptive name.
+Each experiment is organized into its own directory with a descriptive name and a readme.
 Feel free to navigate through the directories and check out the source code.
 You can use these experiments as inspiration or incorporate them directly into your own projects.

 ## Contributing
 If you'd like to contribute to this repository by adding your own CSS experiments or improving existing ones, follow these steps: